Nicolas La Vigna

-Nicolas La Vigna (born 17 June 1997) is an Italian football player who plays for Torres.
+Nicolas La Vigna (born 17 June 1997) is an Italian football player who plays for Serie D club Cynthialbalonga.

 Club career

 Atalanta

 Born in Milan, La Vigna was a youth exponent of Atalanta.

 Loan to Piacenza

 On 11 July 2016, La Vigna was signed by Serie C side Piacenza on a season-long loan deal.
 On 4 December he made his professional debut in Serie C for Piacenza as a substitute replacing Andrea Razzitti in the 74th minute of a 4–1 home defeat against Racing Roma.
 On 26 March 2017, La Vigna played his first match as a starter for Piacenza, a 2–1 away win over Como, he was replaced by Alessandro Cazzamalli in the 72nd minute.
 La Vigna also helped the club to reach the play-offs, however Piacenza loss 2–0 against Parma, he played the last 5 minute as a substitute.
 He ended his season-long loan to Piacenza with only 8 appearances, including 4 of them as a starter, 1 assist, however he didn't play any entire match during the season.